priscillaluong/note-taker-express/README.md

 ## Application Description

-An application that uses Express.js back end to save, retrieve and delete note data from a JSON file.
+An application that uses Express.js back end to save, retrieve and delete note data from a JSON file (db.json).
 Application has been deployed to Heroku - link can be found at the [bottom](#link-to-deployed-application:) of this page.

 The application will be invoked by using the following command: